The First Step In Teaching Students To Think For Themselves

 If we truly want students to adapt their thinking, design their thinking, and diverge their thinking, it (the thinking) has to start and stop somewhere.

-Generally, this means beginning with the learning target a teacher establishes, and ending with an evaluation of how the student “did.”
+Generally, this means beginning with the learning target a teacher establishes and ending with an evaluation of how the student “did.”
 But thinking has nothing to do with content.
 Thinking is a strategy to learn content, but they are otherwise distinct.
 This process, then, is about thought and learning rather than content and mastery.

 Examining A Self-Directed Learning Framework

-Last year, we created a framework to guide students in self-directed learning.
+In 2013, we created a framework to guide students in self-directed learning.
 The idea was/is for each student to truly think for themselves.
 There are two theories that underpin this concept of students being able to create and navigate their own learning pathways: